pymupdf/PyMuPDF/docs/tools.rst

       :rtype: int
       :returns: the new current store size.
 Depending on the situation, the size reduction may be larger than the requested percentage.

+   .. method:: show_aa_level()

+      *(New in version 1.16.14)* Return the current anti-aliasing values.
+These values control the rendering quality of graphics and text elements.

+      :rtype: dict
+      :returns: A dictionary with the following initial content: ``{'graphics': 8, 'text': 8, 'graphics_min_line_width': 0.0}``.

+   .. method:: set_aa_level(level)

+      *(New in version 1.16.14)* Set the new number of bits to use for anti-aliasing.
+The same value is taken currently for graphics and text rendering.
+This might change in a future MuPDF release.

+      :arg int level: an integer ranging between 0 and 8.
+Value outside this range will be silently changed to valid values.
+The value will remain in effect throughout the current session or until changed again.

    .. method:: reset_mupdf_warnings()